static-motion/PizzaApp/README.md

 ## 🛠️ Development Principles

 - **Separation of concerns**: Each layer has a single responsibility.
 - **Inversion of Control**: All dependencies are injected for maximum flexibility.
-This allows the developer to take control over some of the fundamental functionalities, provided by ASP.NET Core Web Framework.
+This allows the developer to take control over some of the fundamental functionalities, provided by the ASP.NET Core Web Framework.
 - **Modular Design**: New features can be added with minimal impact on existing code.
 - **Testing First**: The template provides seperate layers for performing different types of testing - Blackbox, Whitebox, Sandbox.